-Notes have fixed durations as listed on the Interest Rate Sheet accompanying this prospectus for Direct Issue Notes ("Interest Rate Sheet") (this prospectus, together with the Interest Rate Sheet, "Offering Listing").
-Under the terms of the Notes, and if permitted by the holder's state of residency, the principal balance of the Note and any accrued interest will be automatically reinvested at maturity by the issuance of a new Note with the same initial term and the then prevailing interest rate unless the holder elects to redeem the Note or reinvest the principal and any accrued interest in another Note by selecting a new term and interest rate combination at that time.
+Notes have fixed durations as listed on the interest rate sheet accompanying this prospectus for Direct Issue Notes ("Interest Rate Sheet") (this prospectus, together with the Interest Rate Sheet, "Offering Listing").
+Under the terms of the Notes, and if permitted by the state where the holder is located, the principal balance of the Note and any accrued interest will be automatically reinvested at maturity by the issuance of a new Note with the same initial term and the then prevailing interest rate unless the holder elects to redeem the Note or reinvest the principal and any accrued interest in another Note by selecting a new term and interest rate combination at that time.
 In the event that two interest rates are available for Notes carrying the same initial term as the maturing Note, then absent a Note holder's election to the contrary, the new Note will be issued at the highest rate offered for Notes carrying that term.
-Notes are available in any amount subject to the minimum investment amount set forth in the Offering Listing, which is \$25,000 as of the date of this prospectus.
-The minimum investment amount could be changed in the future by ECLF.
+Notes are available in any amount subject to the minimum investment amount set forth in the Offering Listing, which is \$5,000 as of the date of this prospectus.
+The minimum investment amount could be changed in the future by ECLF, and ECLF may accept subscriptions for less than the minimum investment amount specified in its sole discretion.